ros-controls/control.ros.org/doc/governance/governance.rst

 As ros-controls PMC is independent of the ROS PMC we thrive to follow `its strategy <https://docs.ros.org/en/rolling/The-ROS2-Project/Contributing/Developer-Guide.html#quality-practices>`__ but have to adapt it according to our needs.
 This includes an asynchronous release cycle, where ros-controls claims to have a stable release for a ROS distro on **1st of October after an official ROS distribution release**.
-But ros2_control packages may be available via the ROS build farm earlier than this date.
+It is very likely that ros2_control packages will be available via the ROS build farm earlier than this date.
 The stable release, called **released ros2_control version** from now, will be announced on `ROS discourse <https://discourse.openrobotics.org/c/ros-controls/ros-controls-announce-news/107>`__ on time.

 Versioning